 Wrote This BASH function many years ago, while I felt frustrated and sometimes upset having to input same directory names repeatedly.
 Among all BASH scripts I've written, this one is probably the most useful and frequently needed.
 Below is the code.
-Put it here so it might benefit others who also consider cd - and cd ~ is not capable enough for daily routines.
+Put it here so it might benefit others who also consider

 ### functions